learnWithZak/PlaceBook/README.md

 # PlaceBook

 ## Introduction
-This Android application shows a Google map to the user, and let him make some notes about the places he has visited.
+This Android application shows a Google map to the user, let him make some notes about the places he has visited.
 For example, imagine that he visited a local restaurant, and wants to keep reminders about the menu items that he likes, this app will help him do keep those notes.

 ## Used technology
 This application uses:
 1. *Google Maps API.*
 2. *Google Places API.*